-- Machines are byte-addressable.
-Memory is like a large array of cells.
-Each storage cell stores 8 bits, and these byte cells are ordered with an address. - A 32b architecture has 32-bit memory addresses, addresses 0x000000000 -0xFFFFFFFF
+Machines are byte-addressable, meaning memory is organized as a large array of 1-byte cells, each with its own unique address.
+A 32b architecture uses 32-bit memory addresses, allowing the addresses to range from 0x00000000 to 0xFFFFFFFF.

 Typed variables: